Hibiscus noli-tangere

 Hibiscus noli-tangere is a species of flowering plant in the family Malvaceae.
-It is found only in Yemen.

-Its natural habitat is subtropical or tropical dry forests.
+It is endemic to the island of Socotra, which is part of Yemen.
+Its natural habitat is tropical dry forest.
 It is threatened by habitat loss.

 Noli me tangere ('touch me not') is the Latin version of a phrase spoken, according to John 20:17, by Jesus to Mary Magdalene when she recognized him after his resurrection.
 The biblical scene gave birth to a long series of depictions in Christian art from Late Antiquity to the present.
 H. noli-tangere has sharp glass-like needles that detach from its leaves when touched.